Code-Institute-Submissions/msamarpanraj-psalm-ponder/README.md

 Tested various scenarios to ensure the overall functionality and stability of the game.
 Confirmed that the game flow adhered to the described logic.

+## Libraries and Technologies Used

+### Python Libraries:

+- [random](https://docs.python.org/3/library/random.html?highlight=random#module-random) - `random.choice` is used to select a random word for the game from a text file.
+- [colorama](https://pypi.org/project/colorama/) - for adding colour to terminal text.

+### Programs Used

+- [GitHub](https://github.com/) - used for version control.
+- [Heroku](https://dashboard.heroku.com/apps) -  used to deploy the live project.
+- [Whimcical](https://whimsical.com/) -  used to create the game flowchart
+- [PEP8 Online](https://pep8ci.herokuapp.com/) - used to validate all the Python code

+## Credits
+### Resources Used

+- [Patorjk](https://patorjk.com/) - I used this for ASCII art.
+- [Unsplash](https://unsplash.com/) - used to download free background image

+## Acknowledgments

+The Code Institute slack community for their quick responses and very helpful feedback!